zahydo/adkt-docs/adkt-usage.md

 ## Postman Collection

 Import the next [Postman Collection](assets/ADKT%20Postman%20Collection.postman_collection.json) and test the mutations and queries.
+Don't forget to change the Authorization variable `x-api-key` with the correct API KEY.

 **Query example:**